 The province of Bari is extra special, especially to the many Trulli that are perched within Monte Pertica.
 These historic mud huts are pretty unique in Italy and the perfect place to see a historic slice of Italian life.

 We loved our time here and totally found the most amazing Trulli hotel (called, Borgo Canonica) to stay in (around 25-minutes from Alberobello).

-They’re so unique and it’s in one of the gorgeous places to visit in Italy that’s in Bari.
+They’re so unique and it’s one of the most gorgeous places to visit in Italy that’s in Bari.

 15.)
 Head up Mount Etna